 Administration of streaming media filtering

-To perform streaming media filtering on Secure Web Gateway, you must set up this process on your own because there is no default process.
+To perform streaming media filtering on Web Gateway, you must set up this process on your own because there is no default process.

 Using several default configuration items, you can, for example, create rules that block or allow access to streaming media.